cstavitsky/se-friend/README.md

 4. Pin the extension to your toolbar
 5. Navigate to the [demo app](https://application-monitoring-react-dot-sales-engineering-sf.appspot.com/)
 6. Click the extension icon in your toolbar and select whatever values

-## Why?

-I wanted to see if we could automate some simple minor tasks for the SE team that are annoying but not problematic enough to spend significant resources on.
-For example, it would be nice for no SE to have to remember all the correct key/value pairs of query parameters to pass in during a demo -- you should be able to select options visually.

 ## How?
 I generated this chrome extension scaffolding with ChatGPT, and then made some changes myself.
 The original prompt was: